NEBULAE & STAR CLUSTERS

 globular cluster

-A spherically symmetric collection of old stars that share a common origin.
+A globular cluster is a spherically symmetric collection of old stars that share a common origin.
 Globular clusters contain from tens of thousands to millions of stars and measure from 100 to 300 light-years across.
 Some have been shown, in all likelihood, to contain middleweight black holes in their cores.

 Unlike open clusters and stellar associations, which are held together only weakly by gravity and contain Population I objects, globular clusters are tightly gravitationally bound collections of Population II stars.
 They inhabit the galactic halo and galactic bulge, and show significant concentration toward the galactic center.

-The Milky Way has about 250 globular clusters, all of them in highly elongated orbits.
-They are divided into two broad types, known as Oosterhoff groups after the Dutch astronomer Pieter Oosterhoff (1904-1978) who first identified them.
+About 160 globular clusters have been discovered in our own The Milky Way Galaxy, all of them in highly elongated orbits.
+They are divided into two broad types, known as Oosterhoff groups after the Dutch astronomer Pieter Oosterhoff (1904–1978) who first identified them.
 The main difference between them is that group I clusters have slightly weak metal lines whereas group II clusters have very weak metal lines.

 A topic of great interest is the origin of globular clusters.
 It had been assumed that the majority of globulars in the Milky Way were ancient native systems that formed around the same time as the rest of the Galaxy some 10 billion years ago, though it was known that nearly two dozen group II clusters are prisoners-of-war captured from other, smaller galaxies in the Local Group.
 Recent research, however, has shown that even some group II systems – the metal poor variety – have been looted from outside.
 These presumed aborigines have, in turns out, come from the Large Magellanic Cloud and are a billion years younger than had been previously estimated.
 As a result, astronomers have been forced to rethink their ideas about how the Milky Way evolved and, because globulars are used as a cosmic yardstick, to recheck the distances between galaxies, which might be in error by as much as 7%.
 Further evidence that globular clusters are not necessarily relics of the earliest generations of stars in a galaxy comes from observations of galaxy collisions.
 These can give rise to ultra-luminous clusters, which appear to be globular clusters in the making.